Planetary-Computers/autotab-starter/README.md

 Welcome to autotab! autotab makes it easy to create auditable browser automations using AI.
 Go from a point & click demonstration in the browser to live code for those actions in seconds.

+> Note: This project is alpha release and actively being developed.
+Expect breaking changes and exciting new features regularly!

 ## Quickstart

 It usually takes 5-10 minutes to get everything set up (including gathering passwords and installing dependencies).
 You must have the Chrome browser installed, and we recommend setting up a Python virtual environment: